computing-in-the-liberal-arts/SIGCSE2020-PreSymposium-Event/docs/curricula/siena/index.md

 In response to this, we are considering returning to a single major, but retaining and expanding the flexibility introduced by recent changes.
-The new major would including a smaller set of required courses, but with a number of tracks or concentrations, one of which would need to be completed to satisfy the major requirements.
+The new major would include a smaller set of required courses, but with a number of tracks or concentrations, one of which would need to be completed to satisfy the major requirements.